Stitches at Home Guidelines…

 Please take time to read this page; as a student, you agree to these guidelines.

 1. Be Prepared.
-Once you register for a Stitches Expo at Home class, you will be emailed a receipt.
-Your Dashboard will be available December 3rd to access pre-class work and supplies.
-The Zoom meeting links will be added closer to the event.
-We encourage you to check your Dashboard before coming to the Virtual Check-in, so we can answer questions before the event begins.
+Once you register for a Stitches at Home class, you will be emailed a receipt.
+Your supplies and pre-class work will be available through your Dashboard beginning July 20.
+Zoom meeting links will be added to the class page closer to the event.
 During check-in, we will review your schedule and a bit of Zoom etiquette and functionality before class.
-All classes will be accessed through your dashboard.
-No Zoom links will be emailed to you.

 2. Be Seen.
-With many virtual events, video is one-way and you are not seen.
-This limits the experience for all attendees.
-During Stitches Expo at Home, we ask that you enable your webcam so everyone will be able to see you and feel your energy.
+With many virtual events, video is one-way, and if you are not seen it limits the experience for all attendees.
+During Stitches at Home, we ask that you enable your webcam so everyone will be able to see you and feel your energy.

 Be aware of your surroundings (for example, if you take your device to the restroom, be sure your audio and video is turned off).